What Medicaid changes can home care agencies expect after passage of HR1 (OBBBA)? Tips to increase revenue stability.

 Operational Adjustments

-Agencies may need to revise their budgeting and payroll processes to comply with the 80/20 compensation rule.
-They must ensure that 80% of Medicaid payments are directed to direct care worker compensation and have a reliable reporting system in place so they don’t fall out of compliance.
+Agencies may need to revise their budgeting and payroll processes to comply with the 80/20 compensation rule, which is still in play despite hopes of a moratorium.
+They must ensure that 80% of Medicaid payments are directed towards direct care worker compensation.
+Agencies must also have a reliable reporting system in place so they don’t fall out of compliance.

 Administrative Burden

-Increased reporting requirements add to the list of administrative tasks.
+Increased reporting requirements are added to the list of administrative tasks.
 Home care agencies will have to further investigate alternate data management and reporting tools like software for home care agency management.

 Workforce Management

-Home care agencies might find it challenging to balance competitive wages with overall financial sustainability, especially as Medicaid funding is increasingly in question.
+Home care agencies might find it challenging to balance competitive wages with overall financial sustainability, especially as dependable Medicaid funding is not guaranteed.

 Proactively Preparing for Proposed Changes

-By understanding and preparing for changes to Medicare in 2025, home care agencies can navigate the industry landscape and continue to provide essential services to their communities whilst growing their bottom lines.
-These three tips can help agencies through the process:
+By understanding and preparing for Medicaid changes due to HR1, home care agencies can navigate the industry landscape and continue providing essential services to their communities whilst growing their bottom lines.
+These three tips can help agencies through the uneven terrain:

 Review and Adjust Budgets